dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-6688** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

 A new field has been added to [Grid Configuration](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/grid-column-configuration/) called Late Documents.
-When using, it will list each distinct document type.
+When in use, it will list each distinct document type.
 If added to an Account List grid, if there are more than fit in the column, user can hover over to receive the entire list of document types.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">